RutgersMobileApplicationDevelopment/Backend-Cheat-Sheet/README.md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10\
 ## Basic Commands
-`ls` Lists all files/folders in your current folder `cd <Folder that exists in your current folder>` "Change Directory" Changes current folder to another folder in your current folder
+`ls` Lists all files/folders in your current folder

+`cd <Folder that exists in your current folder>` "Change Directory" Changes current folder to another folder in your current folder

 `nano` Simple commandline based text editor

+`python <filename>` runs basic python files, without a filename it will open a python shell where you can run python code directly in terminal

 `man` get the manual for any command

 # Python